-To get a better understanding of what a mandelic acid is, we asked dermatologist Eva Simmons-O'Brien, MD, and Angela Caglia, celebrity facialist and founder of skincare brand Angela Caglia, to give us the breakdown of why we should seriously consider incorporating it into our skincare routine.
-Scroll down to see what they had to say.
+To get a better understanding of what a mandelic acid is, we asked dermatologists Eva Simmons-O'Brien, MD; Ranella Hirsch, MD, board-certified dermatologist and cofounder of Atolla; cosmetic chemist Ron Robinson, of BeautyStat Cosmetics; and Angela Caglia, celebrity facialist and founder of skincare brand Angela Caglia, to give us the breakdown of why we should seriously consider incorporating it into our skincare routine.
+Scroll down to see what the experts had to say about this potent product.

 It's not some new, top-secret ingredient we've never heard before—it is another form of an ingredient we've come to know and love for our skin.
 "Mandelic acid is an alpha hydroxy acid (AHA)," says Simmons-O'Brien.
 "AHAs are good for the skin, as they work to loosen connections between impacted surface skin cells (called desmosomes) to allow the cells to shed naturally leading to a fresher, brighter complexion."

-If you have super-sensitive skin, this might be the better peel for you.
+If you have super-sensitive skin, a mandelic peel might be the best option for you.
 "It has a larger molecular structure than other acids, such as glycolic and salicylic, so it does not penetrate as deeply," says Caglia.

 Just like any regular peel, avoid retinol use for at least three to five days before.
-"You should definitely stop using Retin-A and avoid contact with any acid treatment at least two weeks in advance," says Caglia.
-"Also this peel shouldn't be applied to tanned or sunburnt skin."
+"You should stop using Retin-A and avoid contact with any acid treatment at least two weeks in advance," says Caglia.
+"Also, this peel shouldn't be applied to tanned or sunburned skin."

 For post-peel activities, Caglia says to avoid any activity that will make you sweat.
 Simmons-O'Brien says to avoid the sun, as your skin will be more sensitive to burning under the sun's UV rays.